mkasberg/script-seed/CONTRIBUTING.md

 ## Tips for Contributing

+* If you have an idea for significant changes or improvements, opening an issue first to discuss your idea will help us get on the same page so there's a clear path to merging your pull request.
+But this isn't necessary for small changes.
 * If you're making improvements to an existing script, try to keep your commits concise, and explain the reason for the change in a [well written](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)